-After helping build successful programs at both Sam Houston State University and the University of Colorado at Colorado Springs, Scott Shankles was named head men's tennis coach for Lamar University on June 30, 2010.
+After building successful programs at both Sam Houston State and Colorado at Colorado Springs, Scott Shankles was named head men's tennis coach for Lamar University on June 30, 2010.

 In all, seven Cards have earned all-conference designation, which is the most-ever for the program over a four-year span.

 In addition to individual honors, Shankles guided the Cardinals to 16 victories over his first two seasons, joining Lewis Hilley, Bill Tipton, Pete Yates, Ron Wesbrooks and Claire Pollard as the only coaches to win as many games in their first two years.
 Pollard was the last to accomplish the feat, winning 16 as well in 1995-96.